 Since 1988, the Leelanau Conservancy has worked to preserve the natural beauty, ecological integrity, and working farms of the Leelanau Peninsula.
-We've preserved over 11,500 acres, including privately owned land, family farms, and the 24 Natural Areas and Preserves featured in this guide.
+We have preserved nearly 14,000 acres. including privately owned land, family farms and the 26 Natural Areas and Preserves featured in this guide.
 Recognized as one of the nation's leading land trusts, the Leelanau Conservancy was among the first in the country to become accredited through the Land Trust Accreditation Commission.
 With the support of our dedicated members and volunteers, we serve as a conduit for thousands of people who love Leelanau County and want to preserve this special place for future generations.